fieldtrip/website/getting_started/egi.md

 tags: [egi, eeg, dataformat]
 ---

-# Getting started with Philips/EGI data
+# Getting started with EGI/Philips data

-Please add information if you're using Philips/EGI data and want to share info with other FieldTrip users.
+Please add information if you're using EGI/Philips data and want to share info with other FieldTrip users.

-# Introduction for the EGI file formats
+## Introduction to the EGI file formats

 Net Station can export data to several data formats that FieldTrip can read in.